Namrata-Gurung/BloomTraversalSystem/README.md

 └── UI/                  # Widget blueprints (WBP_InventoryBox, WBP_InventorySlot)
 ```

-## Game Scene

-In the game scene, the player character spawns in the the cnetre of the third person map, provided in the Third Person Starter Assets.
-There is no on screen UI for the main level on startup, however, the invenotry cna be toggled with the F key and once items have been collected in the game world, the mouse can be used ot click on the item for equippal, where spawn response is initiated.

 ## Known Issues / In Progress

 - Inventory description panel and item inspection UI not yet implemented
 - Socket positioning for equippable items may require adjustment on each skeleton and item added
 - The Hoverboard item is a placeholder with no functionality implemented yet.

-## Version Information

-Unreal Engine version 5.7.3

 ## Credits, Attribution and Licences